- The Accumulation of Capital

 - Bad Marxism

 Capitalism and Cultural Studies Resource Type: Book Published: 2004 Cultural Studies commonly claims to be a radical discipline.
 This book thinks that's a bad assessment.
-After an introduction critiquing the 'Marxism' of the academy, Hutnyk provides detailed critical analyses of the approaches and theorists of cultural studies.
+After an introduction critiquing the so-called 'Marxism' of the academy, Hutnyk provides detailed critical analyses of the approaches and theorists of cultural studies.

 - Beyond Capital